ContriHUB/e-feedback/README.md

 - **Sign Up/Login**: Register or log in to your account.
 - **Submit Feedback**: Use the interface to submit feedback in the form of notes.
 - **Edit/Delete Feedback**: Edit or delete your feedback notes using the available options.
-- **Profile Management**: Update your profile information, including your profile picture.

 ## API Endpoints